 Discover websites that will aid students in practicing and mastering content and appeal to different learning styles

 Learn about online resources that will help you to manage administrative tasks more efficiently and communicate effectively with students, parents, and colleagues

-Discover the numerous educationally-appropriate games and simulations sites that provide additional practice in the target language … Increase student motivation by varying instructional strategies and helping students to learn in a way that is current and relevant to them
+Discover the numerous educationally appropriate games and simulation sites that provide additional practice in the target language … Increase student motivation by varying instructional strategies and helping students to learn in a way that is current and relevant to them